Abilene Christian Wildcats women's basketball: Postseason

-NCAA Division I Tournament results
+NCAA Division I

+The Wildcats have appeared in the NCAA Division I women's basketball tournament once.
+They have a combined record of 0–1.

+WNIT

+The Wildcats have made two appearances in the Women's National Invitation Tournament.
+They have a combined record of 1–2.

-NCAA Division II tournament results
+NCAA Division II

 The Wildcats made eleven appearances in the NCAA Division II women's basketball tournament.
 They had a combined record of 9–11.

-AIAW College Division/Division II
+AIAW College Division

-The Wildcats made one appearance in the AIAW National Division II basketball tournament, with a combined record of 1–1.
+The Wildcats made one appearance in the Division II level of the AIAW women's basketball tournament, with a combined record of 1–1.